Research & Public Impact

 Share Stories of Impact

-if your BI work involves partners in and benefits to Providence or Rhode Island, and you and your collaborators would like to share a story of impact with others at Brown and beyond, please contact Lynda Curtis in the Office of University Communications.
+If your research and public impact work involves partners in and benefits to Providence or Rhode Island, and you and your collaborators would like to share a story of impact with others at Brown and beyond, please contact Lynda Curtis in the Office of University Communications.

-The Swearer Center also spotlights engaged faculty and students in its newsletters and website and can co-sponsor or organize events related to broader impacts or engaged scholarship; please email swearer-comms@brown.edu if interested.
+The Swearer Center also spotlights engaged faculty and students in its newsletters and website and can co-sponsor or organize events related to research and public impact or engaged scholarship.
+If you would like to share a story of impact through these channels, please email swearer-comm@brown.edu.